PasinduNRathnayaka/PasinduNRathnayaka/README.md

 ## 💡 About Me

-I'm an energetic and detail-oriented undergraduate student majoring in **Computer Science and Statistics** with a strong interest in **Full Stack Web Development**, **Data Analysis**, and **Industrial Engineering**.
+I'm an energetic and detail-oriented undergraduate student majoring in **Computer Science and Statistics** with a strong interest in **Full Stack Web Development** and  **Data Analysis**.
 I enjoy solving problems, leading teams, and developing innovative solutions using modern technologies.

 ---